-In April, April 12, 2016 to be precise, Traci and I celebrated the official launch of our book tour in support of John Sevier: Tennessee's First Hero.
-It's hard to believe it's been more than two years since our second book first published!
+On April 12, 2014, Traci and I celebrated the official launch of our book tour in support of John Sevier: Tennessee's First Hero...

 Since that time, reader interest in our book remains strong, even as John Sevier enters its second printing and third year in publication.
 Along the way, we've had the opportunity to visit individuals, bookstores, heritage and lineage societies, colleges and universities, and historic sites to speak about the book.
 During our book tour, we've met a lot of interesting folks who share our passion for history.
 We're grateful for each opportunity, and we look forward to continuing our book tour in the days to come.
 If you're interested in hosting us for a lecture at your next gathering, please visit the "Events" page of this blog to learn more.
 We'd be honored to receive your invitation.